Policy Two funding for new buildings at integrated schools

 If we approve the application and receive funds through the annual budget process, we pay out the funding when we receive an invoice and signed deed of covenant from the proprietor.
 The funding may be paid out over several financial years.

-For more information about SPG and how much property will be integrated, go to the Integrating schools page.
+Visit our integrated schools page for more information about SPG and how much property will be integrated.

 We provide 85% of the funding provided for classrooms in state non-integrated schools.
 This is regardless of whether the proprietor is building a new school or expanding an existing school.
 The standard classroom budget is reviewed annually.